 Shovel snouted lizard (Melores anchietae)

 Other names include Anchieta’s dune lizard, in honor of a Portuguese explorer, and the sand-diving lizard, because they tunnel into sand to escape danger or the heat.
-The lizard’s shovel snout helps it burrow quickly.
+(The lizard’s shovel snout helps it burrow quickly.)

 The shovel-snouted lizard has a special organ that stores water collected from morning mists.
 This and other adaptations help it tolerate temperatures as high as 111°F.

+Ujuzi Travel can help you find your perfect desert guide for the Little Five.
+We can also help you plan your entire Namibian safari!
 Home to the world’s oldest desert, Namibia is like no other country in Africa.
 You have many options for exploring Namibia, from self-drive safaris to having a guide with you every step of the way.

 Want to see Namibia’s incredible wildlife in person?
 Schedule a free consultation and start planning your dream safari!